Skip to main content

 • New elements can be found at the top of the menu.
 You can directly enter a label for the element and add it to the canvas; alternatively it is also possible to just drag-and-drop an element from the list into the canvas and name it afterwards.

 • Available elements lists all model elements that already exist in the project (see Model elements) and are available to be used in the diagram.
-They are sorted by type (Actors, Systems, Groups, Containers, Components).
+They are sorted by type (Actors, Systems, Containers, Components).

 Editing model elements